Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Introduction

-Perhaps the biggest hint that the design of computer vision papers has changed with the rapid changes in its disciplinary culture is the sardonic commentary from its members.
-In the 2010 computer vision satire paper ``Paper Gestalt'' \cite{von2010paper}, the pseudonymous authors ``take the simple intuition that the quality of a paper can be estimated by merely glancing through the general layout, and use this intuition to build a system that employs basic computer vision techniques to predict if the paper should be accepted or rejected,'' \cite{von2010paper} and suggest that this system might replace the peer review process.
+Perhaps the biggest hint that the design of computer vision papers has changed with the rapid changes in its disciplinary culture is scholarly humor.
+In the 2010 computer vision satire paper ``Paper Gestalt'' \cite{von2010paper}, the pseudonymous authors ``take the simple intuition that the quality of a paper can be estimated by merely glancing through the general layout, and use this intuition to build a system that employs basic computer vision techniques to predict if the paper should be accepted or rejected'' \cite{von2010paper}, and suggest that this system might replace the peer review process.
 The visual design of the paper parodies the qualities it observes, including unnecessary complex equations and long algorithms.

 But in 2018, Jia Bin Huang published a sequel, ``Deep Paper Gestalt'' \cite{huang2018deep}, which updates both the methods and the jokes.
 Juxtaposing these two papers gives a glimpse of how the style of computer vision research papers has changed in just eight years.
-Instead of using complex algorithms and equations, Huang proposes a benchmark dataset, CVPG (the ``Computer Vision Paper Gestalt'' benchmark), and uses deep learning to significantly outperform the ``hand-crafted features'' of ``Paper Gestalt''~\cite{von2010paper}.
+Instead of using overly complex algorithms and equations, Huang proposes a benchmark dataset, CVPG (the ``Computer Vision Paper Gestalt'' benchmark), and uses deep learning to significantly outperform the ``hand-crafted features'' of ``Paper Gestalt''~\cite{von2010paper}.
 Then, it presents an unnecessarily dense table and gratuitously large figure of class activation heatmaps to show the page regions which predict good papers.
-Though satire, these papers raise serious questions about the research paper as a designed document and the way its design both reflects and shapes its discipline.
+Though satire, these papers raise real questions about the research paper as a media artifact.